 Some children enjoy helping parents out in the kitchen, but you must teach them to stay out of your way when necessary and to keep their distance from hot appliances that haven’t yet cooled down.
 Furthermore, pets around your feet or lounging on the floor are tripping hazards, so it’s important to make sure that they are also kept at bay.

 Rushing around the kitchen will almost guarantee accidents.
 A top kitchen safety tip is to be careful and take your time when cutting food and moving pots and pans.

 It’s easy to spill something in the kitchen when you’re multi-tasking and trying to tend to others.
 To improve safety in the kitchen it’s crucial that you clean up water, grease or oil immediately, before anyone trips and hurts themselves.
 Furthermore, food that is spilt in the oven and not cleaned up gives your food an unpleasant taste of smoke and charcoal, which is unhygienic and can cause illness.

 4. Keep your oven clean

-Keeping your oven clean is a great kitchen safety tip, because if food is spilt on your oven and not cleaned up, it can burn and set fire.
+Keeping your oven clean is a great kitchen safety tip because if food is spilt on your oven and not cleaned up, it can burn and set fire.
 Furthermore, if your oven is dirty then it will often produce black smoke, which can be very hazardous for you and your family.
-If you need your oven cleaning and would like to request a quote from our professional, local specialists then just click here.
+If you need your oven cleaning and would like a free quote, call us on 0800 840 7127, or complete our online form.

 5. Learn how to use knives